juliocesar/styling-with-sass/in-progress/sizing-things.md

       line-height: $lh;
     }

+And an example:

+  .an-article {
+    p {
+      @include font-size(0);
+    }
+  }

-To briefly explain what happened in the function above, in order:
+To briefly explain what happened in the previous function, in order:

-1) We set a `$lh` variable (short for line height) which will act as a return value for the function, to one unit.
-So the minimum valid height for any line height this helper outputs will always be that.
+1) After some digging, we fetch the base unit from the scale specified in the second argument (if no argument, it'll default to `medium`) and put it into a `$lh` variable.
+This variable will contain the minimum valid height for a `line-height`, which is always 1 unit.
 2) In a `@while` loop, we increment `$lh` by one unit until it can accommodate the height of `font-scale()`.
 3) We then output a `font-size` and a `line-height` directives with the generated values.

-Throughout this booklet we'll be using this directive for sizing text all over.
+Throughout this booklet we'll be using the above mixin for sizing text all over.

 ###

 This short puzzle will help clarify a lot of how sizing things in a browser works:

 Say you want a container of a certain width to contain two other containers inside, perfectly.

 *image of the containers*